Heart Failure: Eating a Healthy Diet

 If you are underweight or malnourished, you will need to increase your intake to obtain sufficient calories and protein to prevent the loss of muscle tissue, maintain or gain weight, and achieve a healthy level of protein (albumin) in the blood.

-The body's increased energy demands along with the obstacles to sufficient intake can often lead to malnutrition in people with heart failure.
+The body's increased energy demands along with the obstacles to sufficient intake can often lead to malnutrition in people who have heart failure.
 The following is a list of suggestions to help you boost your appetite (by reducing fatigue) and to help you increase your calories and protein with as little volume and discomfort as possible.

-Tips for increasing your calorie and protein intake:
+Tips for increasing your calorie and protein intake

 How does heart failure change how your body regulates and uses nutrients?